Fire Safety and Burns Overview

 A burn injury usually results from an energy transfer from a heat source to the body.
-There are many types of burns caused by thermal, radiation, chemical, or electrical contact.
+There are many types of burns caused by thermal, radiation, chemical, friction, or electrical contact.

 The leading cause of residential fire-related death and injury among children ages 5 and younger is child play, when children are left unattended.
 Most fires started by child play are set with matches or lighters.

 Install and maintain your smoke alarms (working smoke alarms can cut the chance of dying in a residential fire in half).
-There should be one alarm on every floor.
+There should be at least one alarm on every floor.
 Alarms should be close to every room where family members sleep.
 Alarms should be tested once a month and batteries replaced at least every 6 months.

 Keep children at least 3 feet away from anything that gets hot.
-Space heaters and stove top ovens can cause life-threatening burns.
+Space heaters and stovetop ovens can cause life-threatening burns.

 Cook with care.
 Don't leave small children alone in the kitchen when food is cooking.
 Turn pot handles away from the edge of the stove.
 If you have toddlers, don't use tablecloths.
 Small children may pull on the edge of the cloth and accidentally dump hot food on top of them.

 Have a plan for babies and small children who can't get out of the house on their own.
 Identify who will get each child out of the house.